jujunjun110/aframe-crawling-cursor/README.md

 <a-camera raycaster crawling-cursor="target: #my-cursor"></a-camera>
 ```

-If you want some object avoid intersection, add `ignore-ray` class to them.
+If you want some object to avoid intersection, add `ignore-ray` class to them.
 ```html
 <!-- cursor will not be along with this box -->
 <a-box class="ignore-ray"></a-box>